voltaire-dta/CSVCombine/README.md

 `sudo apt install openjdk-16-jdk-headless`

+Additionally, to ensure testing can be run from the command line, the JUnit Console Launcher standalone jar file should be downloaded.
+One has been included in this repository, but an executable junit-platform-console-standalone-1.8.0.jar with all dependencies included is also published in the Maven Central repository under the [junit-platform-console-standalone directory.](https://repo1.maven.org/maven2/org/junit/platform/junit-platform-console-standalone/)

+#### Compilation / Execution
+Ensure the files are compiled & .class files are created:

+`javac javac CombineCSV.java CSVLine.java`

+Using the file names as arguments, execute CombineCSV with the 'java' command:

+`java CombineCSV file1.csv file2.csv filen.csv`

+#### Output

+The merged CSV file will be output to the directory from which the program was run, named **output.csv**

 ## Examples

 ## Unit Tests / Logging
+#### Logging
 Many unit tests & system loggings are made available through the program.
 Error logging is printed to the terminal here for visibility when running the program.
 The following errors are reported to the terminal:

 1. Missing File Arguments -- If no files are provided to the app as arguments